danfuzz/lactoserv/doc/configuration.md

 * `name` &mdash; The name of the endpoint.
 This is just used for logging and related informational purposes.
 * `hostnames` &mdash; A list of one or more hostnames to recognize, each name in the same form as accepted in the `hosts` section of the configuration.
-In most cases, it will suffice to just specify this as `['*']`.
+  Defaults to `['*']`, which should suffice in most cases.
 * `interface` &mdash; The network interface to listen on.
 This is a string which can take one of two forms:
   * `<address>:<port>` &mdash; Specifies a normal network-attached interface.